ringcentral/engage-digital-api-docs/README.md

 ### Testing OpenAPI Specs

-This repo holds OpenAPI specs for Engage Digital and Engage Voice.
+This repo holds OpenAPI specs for Engage Digital.

+You can preview the latest version of the swagger spec on the [swagger preview][swagger-preview]

 For each commit, tests are run on Travis CI to verify that the OpenAPI 3.0 specs validate.

 * Engage Digital Spec: [specs/digital/engage-digital_openapi3.yaml](specs/engage-digital_openapi3.yaml)
 * Tests: [specs_test.go](specs_test.go)